-Looking back on Pride this year, it’s clear that America has come a long way in accepting its queer citizens.
-This past June, symbols of LGBTQIA+ support could be found almost everywhere, with many organizations making their logos rainbow in solidarity.
-While these milestones are significant and shouldn’t be diminished, it’s important to remember how far we have come as a community.
+America has come a long way in accepting its queer citizens.
+Every June, symbols of LGBTQIA+ support can be found almost everywhere, with many organizations making their logos rainbow in solidarity.
+While these milestones are significant, we must remember how far we have come as a community.

 Buffalo’s Role In LGBTQIA+ History

 Growing up as one of Buffalo, NY’s first publicly out Black trans women, artist and activist Arrie Moore got to witness firsthand the city’s evolving acceptance of queer people.
 “There were gay and lesbian societies in the United States going back to the founding of the country, but as time proceeded, gay and lesbian individuals were not only stigmatized but outlawed,” says Moore.
 “You could be fired from your job for being a homosexual.”

 Folks like Adrienne Hill and Ana Grujić of the Buffalo-Niagara LGBTQ History Project, recognize the astounding struggles that local queer people have had to overcome.
 “People are suddenly realizing that Stonewall and San Francisco, while important, are not the whole story,” says Hill.
 Most conversations surrounding LGBTQIA+ history focus on major coastal cities like New York City and San Francisco, but pivotal milestones in LGBTQIA+ history occurred right here in Buffalo.